Formation skydiving: Competitive format

-The winning team will be the team that has collected most points, by completing the most correct formations within time after the final round is ended.
-In case of weather or technical problems, or other causes, a competition will be valid as long as all teams has completed at least one round.
+The winning team will be the team that has collected the most points, by completing the most correct formations within time after the final round is ended.
+In case of weather, technical problems, or other interruptions, a competition will be valid as long as all teams have completed at least one round.

 A recent sub-category of formation skydiving is vertical formation skydiving (VFS).
 Skydivers build formations using higher-speed body positions normally associated with freeflying, such as head down and sitflying.